T.I.: Suicide interventions

-In 2006, T.I. was at the scene of American rock band Creed's lead singer, Scott Stapp's suicide attempt.
+In 2006, T.I. was at the scene of singer Scott Stapp's suicide attempt.
 Stapp explained on VH1's Big Morning Buzz Live that he had attempted suicide in Miami by jumping off a balcony and T.I. "took care of the situation".
 Stapp said, "I laid out there for two and a half hours and my guardian angel showed up.
 He immediately took care of the situation and saved my life."
-T.I. and Stapp met while recording songs for the Passion of the Christ soundtrack in 2004, and bonded over their shared love of Alabama college sports.
+T.I. and Stapp met while recording songs for the Passion of the Christ soundtrack in 2004, and bonded over their shared love of the Alabama Crimson Tide.
 Stapp stated "I found out later it was the only room left in the hotel and he came in off the street and came out, and as I'm laying on the ledge, blood fell to his feet and he looked up and he had an Alabama hat on.
 I said, 'roll tide,' and then he looked at me and put two and two together and really saved my life."

 On October 13, 2010, T.I. convinced Joshua Starks, a 24-year-old suicidal man in Atlanta, not to jump from a 22-story building.
 After hearing of the situation on the radio, he drove to the scene at the 400 Colony Square Building and asked police if he could help.
 T.I. then talked to the man, and convinced him not to jump.
 Afterwards, T.I. stated "For one, I'm not taking any credit.
 I didn't do it ...
 I could've just as well came down there and it could have been resolved in another way.
 The fact of the matter is that God put me in a position to help, and I can't take any credit for that."